1.Preface

 5.2.Sync On Card

-When you open a Card, Redmine shows the Redmine Data section that data RedSync retrieves from the Redmine Issue.
+When you open a Trello card, RedSync shows the Redmine Data section, which contains data RedSync retrieves from a Redmine issue.

 It contains the following data items: